hc734/academic-kickstart/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
-My name is Cindy Chen, and I am currently a post-graduate research associate at Yale School of Medicine working with [Jennifer Kim](https://medicine.yale.edu/profile/jennifer_a_kim/) on delayed cerebral ischemia detection using EEG.
+I am currently a post-graduate research associate at Yale School of Medicine working with [Jennifer Kim](https://medicine.yale.edu/profile/jennifer_a_kim/) on delayed cerebral ischemia detection using EEG.
+My research interests include biostatistics/bioinformatics and their intersection with clinical medicine.

 I graduated Cornell University in May 2019 with a degree in Biometry & Statistics and a minor in music.
 Previously, I have done research with [Clarence Lee](https://www.johnson.cornell.edu/faculty-research/faculty/cl2278/) at Cornell University.